Oceanworld Explorer Notebook

-The largest fish
+The biggest fish

-The largest fish is the Whale Shark/ Míolsiorc.
-The average size of adult whale sharks is estimated at 9.8m (32 feet) and 9 tons (20,000 lb), while the largest confirmed individual had a length of 12.65 m (41.5 feet) and weighed about 21.5 tons (47,000 lb)
+The largest fish in the world is the whale shark/ míolsiorc.
+The average size of adult whale sharks is estimated at 9.8m (32 feet) and 9 tons (20,000 lb), but the largest confirmed individual a length of 12.65 m (41.5 feet) and weighed about 21.5 tons (47,000 lb)

 The smallest fish